SnowConvert AI - PostgreSQL - CREATE TABLE¶

 CHECK Attribute¶

-This syntax is not supported in Snowflake.
+This syntax is supported in Snowflake for deterministic, scalar expressions.

 Grammar Syntax